jolynch/website/content/drafts/semver_must_evolve.md

 tags: ["software-opinions"]
 ---

-In the past ten years or so [Semantic Versioning](https://semver.org) a.k.a "SemVer" has become extremely popular in the software development world.
+In the past ten years or so, [Semantic Versioning](https://semver.org) a.k.a "SemVer" has become extremely popular in the software development world.
 The idea is that libraries and services can convey information to users about how the application programming interface